Games & Quizzes

 /ˈwelkəm/

-gladly received. used to greet someone in polite or friendly way.
-Friendly greeting to someone who has arrived.
+Being what was wanted or needed. used to greet someone in polite or friendly way. instance or manner of greeting someone.
 To greet someone who has just arrived.

 Apostle and patron saint of Ireland; an English missionary to Ireland in the th century.